bingquan3846/collective.ATBiblioList/README.txt

   interesting bibliography styles with the community.

-What It Does

-  * Installs the 'Bibliography List' content type.

-  * Installs the 'Bibref Custom Style' content type.

-  * Installs the 'Bibref Custom Style Set' content type.

-  * Installs the 'Bibref Custom Style Folder' content type.

-  * Installs the 'portal_bibliolist' tool.

-  * Installs FS based Bibref Styles in the 'portal_bibliolist' tool:

-    - Minimal: Default minimal bibliography style.

-    - APA: American Psychological Association bibliography style.

-    - MLA: Modern Language Association style.

-    - Chicago and Harvard styles.

 Requirements

-  * Plone 2+ / Archetypes 1.2.5+
+  * Plone 3.0+

-  * CMFBibliographyAT (svn.plone.org/svn/collective
+  * CMFBibliographyAT (1.0 or svn/trunk)
-    used to be cvs.sourceforge.net:/cvsroot/collective)

-  * Epoz 0.8.x
+  * ATBiblioStyles (1.0 or svn/trunk)

 Installation

   - First, add the product to Zope:

     * extract the product from its archive and move it to the Products directory of your Zope Instance.

   - Then, install the product in Plone:

-    * Recommended (Plone way): use the 'QuickInstaller' Tool from the ZMI, or go to 'Plone Setup > Add/Remove Products' in the Plone User Interface.
-Check the corresponding checkbox and click the 'install' button.

-    * Alternate (CMF Manual way): create an external method at the root of your cmf portal and run it by clicking its 'test' tab.

-    External Method parameters:

-    - Id: InstallATBiblioList

-    - Title: Install ATBiblioList (optional)

-    - Module Name: InstallATBiblioList.Install

-    - Function Name: install
+    * From the Plone interface, log in as manager and go to 'Site Setup' > 'Add-on Products'.
+      Check 'ATBiblioStyles' and click Install.

 Upgrade

-  - If you upgrade from version 0.2, you may have to reinstall the product with the portal_quickinstaller.
+  - If you upgrade from earlier version, you may have to reinstall the product with the portal_quickinstaller.

-Documentation

-  More documentation can be found in the 'doc' folder of this product.

 Licence